What are your qualifications?

 Multilingual Student Tutor, Mills College

 How much does tutoring cost?

-Fees vary from $25-$40 per hour depending on the subject, student academic level, and frequency of meetings.
+Fees vary depending on the subject, student academic level, and frequency of meetings.

 Additionally, longer sessions or those scheduled on a recurring basis are more likely to receive a lower rate.